 Examiner: May I see your ID, please?

 Candidate: Sure.
-Here you are. (here, the candidate shows his/her passport, which is generally the ID for test)
+Here you are. (here, the candidate shows his/her passport, which is generally the ID for the test)

 Examiner: That’s fine.
 (Gives the candidate the ID back.)